How many private renters are there in Hammersmith and Fulham?

 Four Bedrooms Rate: £1,807.09

-- New standards for licensed rental properties to ensure tenants are safe, and problems to neighbours, such as rubbish, are better managed (in effect from January 2017)
+- New standards for licensed rental properties to ensure that tenants are safe, and waste disposal/rubbish, is properly managed

 - A new social lettings agency to put potential renters in touch with the best local landlords who meet all the higher standards expected